Henry Chadwick (writer): Box scores and statistics

-Chadwick is credited with devising statistical measures such as batting average and earned run average (ERA).
-He felt that batting average was the best representation of a batter's offensive skills.
-He initially scored walks as errors charged to the pitcher.
-Walks did not exist in cricket (though there is a penalty run for a wide) and upon learning about them in baseball, he felt that they did not have anything to do with offensive skill.
-He later removed walks entirely from baseball statistics.
-ERA originated not in the goal of measuring a pitcher's worth but to differentiate between runs caused by batting skill (hits) and lack of fielding skill (errors).
-He is also noted as believing fielding range to be a superior skill to avoiding errors.
+Chadwick is credited with devising various statistical measures for baseball.
+He wrote in 1869: "In making up a score at the close of the match the record should be as follows:–Name of player, total number of times the first base was made by clean hits, total bases so made, left on bases after clean hits, and the number of times the first base has been made on errors..."
+This led to the recording of "clean" hits—times a batter reached base without benefit of an error.
+Further refinement by other early baseball proponents led to all National League teams calculating batting averages by 1876.

 Journalistic style

 The following description of a game was written by Henry Chadwick and appeared in his Base Ball Memoranda.
 It is typical of his style of sports journalism, and that of his time:

 A Base Ball tourney had been held in Chicago on July 4, 1867, in which the Excelsiors of that city and the Forest City Club, of Rockford, had been the leading contestants.
 The former had defeated the Forest City nine in two games, by the very close scores of 45–41 in one, and 28–25 in another, when the Forest Citys were invited to meet the Nationals at Chicago on July 25, a day which proved the most notable of the tour.
 The contest took place at Dexter Park, before a vast crowd of spectators, the majority of whom looked to see the Nationals have almost a walk-over.
 In the game A. G. Spalding was pitcher and Ross Barnes shortstop for the Forest City nine; these two afterwards becoming famous as star players of the Boston professional team of the early seventies.
 Williams was pitcher for the Nationals and Frank Norton catcher.
 The Nationals took the lead in the first innings by 3 to 2; but in the next two innings they added but five runs to their score, while the Forest Citys added thirteen to theirs, thereby taking the lead by a score of fifteen to eight, to the great surprise of the crowd and the delight of the Rockfords.
 The Nationals tried hard to recover the lost ground.
 The final result, however, was the success of the Forest Citys by a score of 29 to 23 in a nine innings game, twice interrupted by rain.